• Skip to primary navigation

 If you haven’t had dauphinoise potatoes before, my gosh you are missing out!
 Potatoes are thinly sliced and then baked in a cream and milk mixture.
 Flavoured with garlic, dauphinoise is an indulgent potato side dish.

-What’s the difference between dauphinoise and gratin?
+What’s the difference between dauphinoise and au gratin?

 Dauphinoise and gratin are both French in origin, but where a dauphinoise is potatoes baked in a cream mixture, a gratin is made with pre-cooked potatoes that are is then topped with cheese or breadcrumbs and browned in the oven or under the grill / broiler.
 Both are delicious, but if I had to choose, it’s team dauphinoise for me!